konveyor/enhancements/enhancements/gradle-support/README.md

 #### Backwards compatibility
 As mentioned previously, Gradle often releases new versions.
 This increases the difficulty of having backwards [compatibility](https://docs.gradle.org/current/userguide/compatibility.html) with older versions of Gradle.
+Information about backwards compatibility will have to be added to the docs, potentially in the form of a table.

 Since Konveyor is a Migration & Modernization framework, we should make the enhancement as *backwards compatible as possible*.
 Projects that use older versions of Gradle are expected.

 ### Security, Risks, and Mitigations

 #### Constrained development environments
 Some users might work within environments constrained in different forms, usually for security reasons.
 While the usage of Konveyor within such environments doesn't imply a security risk, the enhancement should provide the possibility of adapting to them.
+The hub will probably have to adapt to working in these conditions with Gradle.

 ## Design Details

 ### Test Plan

-TBD when targeting release
+- e2e test to be added to the [tests repo](https://github.com/konveyor/go-konveyor-tests).

 ## Implementation History
 TBD